blastpad/BlastPad/README.md

    - Go to http://blastpad.github.io/BlastPad/
    - Click the button that says "Download ZIP".

-  - Then unzip your code and put it in Xampp's htdocs folder, it's usually something like c://xampp/htdocs/blastpad.
+  - Unzip your code and place it in Xampp's htdocs folder, it's usually something like c://xampp/htdocs/.

   - Run your XAMPP control panel to start Apache and mySQL.
-   - Then go to your browser and type http://localhost/blastpad
+   - Then go to your browser and type http://localhost/blastpad where blastpad is the name of the folder you unzipped.

   - Create a new database on your server.
-   - Import the file "database.sql" from the directory "src\library\blastpad\blastpad\sql" into your database.
+   - Import the file "database.sql" from the directory "blastpad_source/vendor/blastpad/0.0.5/sql" into your database.

   - Follow the instructions below on "How to Customize".

 ### Hosted on your own server.

   - Download the code.